Eggshell skull: Example

+American cases

 In 1891, the Wisconsin Supreme Court came to a similar result in Vosburg v.
 Putney.
 In that case, a boy kicked another from across the aisle in the classroom.
 It turned out that the victim had an unknown microbial condition that was irritated, and resulted in him entirely losing the use of his leg.
 No one could have predicted the level of injury.
-Nevertheless, the court found that the kicking was unlawful because it violated the "order and decorum of the classroom", and the perpetrator was therefore fully liable for the injury.
+Nevertheless, the court found that the kicking was unlawful because it violated the "order and decorum of the classroom," and the perpetrator was therefore fully liable for the injury.

 In Benn v.
 Thomas, the appellate court determined that the eggshell rule should have been applied to a case in which a man had a heart attack and died after being bruised in the chest during a rear-end car accident.

+Australian cases

-In the Australian case of Nader v Urban Transit Authority of NSW, the plaintiff was a 10 year old boy who struck his head on a bus stop pole while alighting from a slowly moving bus.
+In the Australian case of Nader v Urban Transit Authority of NSW, the plaintiff was a 10-year-old boy who struck his head on a bus stop pole while alighting from a slowly moving bus.
 He developed a rare psychological condition known as Ganser Syndrome.
-The defendant argued that the illness resulted from his family’s response to the accident.
+The defendant argued that the illness resulted from his family's response to the accident.
 McHugh JA said (at 537), "The defendant must take the plaintiff with all his weaknesses, beliefs and reactions as well as his capacities and attributes, physical, social and economic.
 If the result of an accident is that a ten year old boy reacts to his parents’ concern over his injuries and develops an hysterical condition, no reason of justice, morality or entrenched principle appears to me to prevent his recovery of compensation."

 In the Australian case of Kavanagh v Akhtar, the court held the tortfeasor should take into account the plaintiff's family and cultural setting.
 Equality before the law puts a heavy onus on the person who would argue that the "unusual" reaction of an injured plaintiff should be disregarded because a minority religious or cultural situation may not have been foreseeable.